pscanf/baucis/README.md

 Baucis has tens of thousands of users and is used in production by startups, departments, and Fortune 500 companies, and at hackathons and conferences worldwide.
 MongoDB, Inc. awarded baucis first place in their 2014 Open Source Hack Contest.

+Baucis is easy for beginners, easy to scale, yet flexible enough in the long term to be extended to solve complex use cases.

 ### Who's using Baucis?

 [![AppNow](http://github.com/wprl/baucis/raw/master/appnow-logo.png "AppNow")](https://appnow.radarconline.com) [![Kun.io App Studio LLC](http://github.com/wprl/baucis/raw/master/kunio.png "Kun.io App Studio LLC")](http://kun.io) [![Pixel Press](http://github.com/wprl/baucis/raw/master/pixel-press.jpg "Pixel Press")](http://www.projectpixelpress.com)